 P#1 P#1 is the procedure operated at the CDIS where the CDIS receives the receiver information of the GCO through the GCO registration procedure as specified in 5.2.3.1.

 P#2 In this process, the interference set is determined.
-If there are multiple CMs, the graph presentation of interference relationship can be exchanged using procedure in 6.3.4.8.
+If there are multiple CMs, the graph presentation of interference relationship shall be exchanged via Master/Slave Configuration procedure in 6.3.4.10 where the master CM obtains all the information of the GCOs and constructs graph information set..

 P#3 In this procedure the graph representation is established based on the location of GCOs.